 ARTC has established the following Community Consultative Committees to facilitate broader community involvement in the project:

-- Southern Darling Downs, QLD
+- Southern Darling Downs, Queensland

-- Inner Darling Downs, QLD
+- Inner Darling Downs, Queensland

-- Lockyer Valley, QLD
+- Lockyer Valley, Queensland

-- Scenic Rim, QLD
+- Scenic Rim, Queensland

-- Narromine to Narrabri, NSW
+- Narromine to Narrabri, New South Wales

-- North Star to NSW/QLD Border, NSW
+- North Star to New South Wales/Queensland border

-- Illabo to Stockinbingal, NSW
+- Illabo to Stockinbingal, New South Wales